-Based upon this definition, Internal Audit acts as a "last-line of defence" in a Three-Line of Defence Framework, with the other two tiers being.
+Based upon this definition, Internal Audit acts as a "last-line of defense" in a Three-Line of Defense Framework, with the other two tiers being.

-Further clarification of Internal Audit's role within a Three-Lines-of-Defence Framework is provided in the scheme hereafter.
+Further clarification of Internal Audit's role within a Three-Lines-of-Defense Framework is provided in the scheme hereafter.